 You may be directed to continue taking any general health medications up until the day of your surgery.
 You also may need to stop taking certain medications before checking into the hospital.
-Talk with your doctor about which medications to take, and which to stop, before your surgery.
+Talk with your doctor about which medications to take and which to stop, before your surgery.

-It's very important that you tell your primary care physician about any medications you may be taking, prescription or over-the-counter.
+It's very important that you tell your primary care physician about any medications you're taking, prescription or over-the-counter.
 Aspirin products and antiinflammatory medications such as ibuprofen (the active ingredient in Advil and Motrin), naproxen (Aleve), piroxicam (Feldene), nabumetone (Relafen) and oxaprozin (Daypro) will need to be stopped several days before your surgery.
-This may also be true for diet pills, vitamin E and herbal supplements such as echinacea, ephedra, garlic, ginkgo, ginseng, kava and St. John's Wort.
+This is also true for any vitamins and supplements.
+You'll receive further instructions on when to stop certain medications from the hospital team and your orthopedic surgeon.